Where to find your perfect ice castle around the world

 One of these high-tech ice castles is found right here in Canada, in the city of Edmonton (which also sports the world’s largest indoor mall).
 The Edmonton ice castle is built by the company ‘Ice Castles’.

 Ice Castles was founded by Brent Christensen, who built a giant ice cave in his backyard in Utah.
-Since then, they’ve put up frozen palaces up in 6 different cities across North America.
+Since then, they’ve built frozen palaces in six cities across North America.

-Edmonton’s frozen castle creation isn’t your average ice palace.
-It includes a throne room, waterfalls, ice mazes and other amazing icy creations.
-There’s even an ice slide!
-When dates announced, you’ll want to nab your tickets well in advance.
+Edmonton’s Frozen Castle isn’t your average ice palace.
+It includes a throne room, waterfalls, ice mazes, and other amazing icy creations—there’s even an ice slide!
+When the dates are announced, you’ll want to nab your tickets well in advance.

 Lake Louise Ice Palace